Step-by-Step: Using the Live Module with Open Broadcaster Software (OBS)

 - Locate the event and click the event name to open the Control Room.

-- Click Create Clip.
+- In the left navigation, click Create Clip.
 The clipping editor will open.

 - Click Preview Clip to preview the clip.
 The start and end points can be adjusted as needed.